Learn about many of the available medications in our database.

-Children: The safety and effectiveness of using this medication for type I Gaucher disease have not been established in children under 18 years of age.
-The safety and effectiveness of using this medication for Niemann-Pick type C disease have not been established in children under 4 years of age.
+Children: The safety and effectiveness of using this medication for type I Gaucher disease have not been established for children under 18 years of age.
+The safety and effectiveness of using this medication for Niemann-Pick type C disease have not been established for children under 4 years of age.

 Tell your doctor or prescriber about all prescription, over-the-counter (non-prescription), and herbal medications that you are taking.
 Also tell them about any supplements you take.
 Since caffeine, alcohol, the nicotine from cigarettes, or street drugs can affect the action of many medications, you should let your prescriber know if you use them.
 Depending on your specific circumstances, your doctor may want you to: